Fractal-Tess/blog/src/content/posts/monorepo-for-everything.md

 :::unicorn{align="right"}
 Even worse.
 Submodules are notorious: nested `.git` directories, manual update commands, detached HEAD states, merge conflicts in `.gitmodules`.
 When someone updates the submodule, everyone else needs to manually pull and update.

 In a monorepo, you edit the code in `packages/shared-utils`, run tests for all dependent apps immediately, and merge.
-Everyone is on the latest version instantly—no publishing, no version management nightmare.
+Everyone is on the latest version instantly — no publishing, no version management nightmare.
 :::

 :::duck